 Yom HaShoah is also known as Holocaust Remembrance Day.
 "Shoah," which means catastrophe or utter destruction in Hebrew, refers to the atrocities that were committed against the Jewish people during World War II.
 This is a memorial day for those who died in the Shoah.

 Shedding Light on America's Response to the Holocaust

 Thursday, April 24, 2014

 9:30 am to 2 pm

 10 am to 2 pm

 In 2010, MCC celebrated its 20th Anniversary Yom HaShoah—bringing together students, alumni, community supporters and Holocaust survivors for a poignant celebration.
-Following a formal dinner served by MCC Hospitality students, Marcia Sachs Littell, Ph.D., founder, Holocaust and Genocide Studies Program, The Richard Stockton College of New Jersey, presented Transformation through Holocaust Education: Breaking the Silence [link to video presentation – to come from Instructional Technologies]in the theatre.
+Following a formal dinner served by MCC Hospitality students, Marcia Sachs Littell, Ph.D., founder, Holocaust and Genocide Studies Program, The Richard Stockton College of New Jersey, presented Transformation through Holocaust Education: Breaking the Silence.
 In honor of the 20th anniversary, Dr. Littell also presented her original paper on the topic as a gift to MCC.

 (Read more for a history of Yom HaShoah.)